ashadhaz/2chainz/README.md

 A blockchain can be used to maintain a secure and transparent electoral roll.
 The proposed solution is a consortium blockchain, for which the consensus participants will be various departments of the government that can trigger registration, such as the [UIDAI](https://uidai.gov.in/) for Aadhar cards, or RTOs for licenses.
 Therefore whenever one of these agencies detects that a citizen has turned 18, it will trigger the citizen's registration on the electoral roll.
 Each voting station can also be made a node in the permissioned blockchain to enable the system of Same Day Registration.

-The end goal is to reduce the hoops a citizen has to go through to vote while still maintaining an electoral role, and a blockchain is the perfect way to accomplish this goal efficiently, securely, and in a transparent fashion.
+The end goal is to reduce the hoops a citizen has to go through to vote while still maintaining an electoral roll, and a blockchain is the perfect way to accomplish this goal efficiently, securely, and in a transparent fashion.

 ### Contact details: